 The exact amount of time you spend on this stage is up to you; it could be weeks or months, as you build up a true picture of what role alcohol is playing in your life.

-What if You Want or Need to Stop Immediately?
+What About if You Want or Need to Stop Immediately?

-If you feel you need to stop drinking immediately because of its destructive consequences in your life, then you can still follow this same process but put drinking on hold as of this moment while you do the observation stage based on memories.
+If you feel you need to stop drinking immediately because it’s destructive to your life, then you can still follow this same process but put drinking on hold as of this moment while you do the observation stage based on memories.